liangzheng816/OfficeDocs-SharePoint/migration/SPMT-settings.md

 ## Proxy connections

 Proxy connections aren't supported for either SharePoint or file share migrations.
-By default, SPMT doesn't use system proxy credentials and web requests fail if a proxy server is configured.
+By default, the SPMT doesn't use system proxy credentials and web requests fail if a proxy server is configured.
 You may see "SharePoint sign in fail" or "can't load document library" errors, as examples.
 However, you can modify the SPMT app config file to follow your system proxy settings.

 ### Update proxy

-Download the latest version of SPMT.
-Start SPMT.
+Download the latest version of the SPMT.
+Start the SPMT.

-If SPMT doesn't connect to Microsoft 365:
+If the SPMT doesn't connect to Microsoft 365:

 1. Go to **%localappdata%\Apps\SharePointMigrationTool\SPMT**.
 1. Open the **microsoft.sharepoint.migrationtool.advancedapp.exe.config** file.
 1. Uncomment the default proxy setting shown here:![Edit the config file to comment out the proxy setting](media/spmt-settings/image.png).
-1. Restart SPMT.
+1. Restart the SPMT.

 ## Related articles